 9 bar vs 15 bar espresso machines

-So if 9 bars is the ideal pressure for pulling a shot of espresso, where do 15 bar coffee makers fit in?
+So if 9 bars is the ideal pressure for pulling a shot of espresso, where do 15-bar coffee makers fit in?
 You have probably seen many home machines advertised as producing 15 or even 18 bars of pressure, with the idea that more is better.
 The truth is that with cheaper espresso machines, they tend to lose a lot of pressure between the pump and the group head.
 So while they might start off at 15 bars, you will still be brewing at around 9 bars (3).
-And in fact, a common feature of many high quality espresso machines is a valve to prevent the machine from brewing at more than 9 bars (4).
+And in fact, a common feature of many high-quality espresso machines is a valve to prevent the machine from brewing at more than 9 bars (4).

 In a nutshell, brewing pressure should be around 9 bars for creating a great espresso.
 But when shopping for a new machine, don’t worry too much about the bars that are advertised.
 If you do want to get into the technical side of brewing, look for a machine with adjustable pressure and pressure gauge.

 The best beans for espresso tend to be dark roasted, though you can technically make espresso from any bean.
-Those labeled espresso coffee beans are not a particular varietal, they are just given a roast that would make them suitable for making espresso.
+Those labelled espresso coffee beans are not a particular varietal, they are just given a roast that would make them suitable for making espresso.

 An AeroPress produces between 0.25 and 0.5 bars of pressure (6).
 But don’t let the numbers put you off – the AeroPress can still make a great espresso-style coffee.

 - Connor, N. (2019, June 3).
 What is Bar – Unit of Pressure – Definition.
 Thermal Engineering. https://www.thermal-engineering.org/what-is-bar-unit-of-pressure-definition/.